cu-ecen-aeld/assignments-3-and-later-Vignesh-Vadivel/assignments/assignment7/faulty-oops.md

  + pgd p4d pud => are the active page tables
  + The internal error we got is 0x96000045 => bit 0,2, 6 are set by the kernel
  + We got a protection fault[0th bit is set]
- + Instruction which writes to a memory location failed[6th bit is bit]
+ + Instruction which writes to a memory location failed[6th bit is set]
  + Modules linked in: hello(O) scull(O) faulty(O) => are the modules loaded before the crash happened
  + CPU:0 denotes on which CPU the error occured
  + Tainted:G A proprietary module was loaded